 We are committed to ensuring the security and stability of the Internet's unique identifier systems.
 As part of this commitment, we conducts two third-party audits each year on different aspects of the IANA functions we provide.
-These audits evaluate our service organization controls (SOCs) against the “Trust Services Principles and Criteria”.
+These audits evaluate our system and organization controls (SOCs) against the “Trust Services Principles and Criteria”.

 SOC 3 Certification of Root Zone KSK System

-SOC 2 for IANA Registry Management Systems
+SOC 2 for our Registry Assignment and Maintenance Systems

 About the Trust Services Principles and Criteria